 To connect your MikroTik router to the internet, setting up is crucial.
 A common task is configuring the WAN interface.
 This process allows it to obtain an IP address from your Internet Service Provider (ISP).
 To configure the DHCP Client on MikroTik, you use the DHCP client feature.
 This feature allows the router to automatically receive an IP address, gateway, and DNS settings from the ISP.
-In this guide, you’ll learn what a DHCP client is.
-You’ll also learn about WAN interfaces.
-Additionally, you will discover how to configure them step by step.
-Understanding how to configure a DHCP client on MikroTik is essential for efficient network management.

 Table of Contents

-Steps to Configure the DHCP Client on the WAN Interface
+Configure DHCP Client on WAN Interface

 ✅ Using Winbox or WebFig